James-Mc1ntyre/MV-AGE/README.md

 Use this method when you want strong food-item classification performance on large datasets while keeping human labeling cost low.
 MV_AGE prioritizes the next most useful unlabeled item by combining model uncertainty, MAGCN embedding-space density, and Multiplex PageRank centrality across ingredient and nutrient views, so each label can improve the classifier efficiently.

+Download or clone this repository before using MV_AGE.
+Run the commands below from the repository root so Python can find the local `mv_age/` source folder.

 The prepared project is meant to be ready for food-item labeling.
 During labeling, each terminal round shows the next food item name and its ingredient list, then prompts for the correct class label.
 With the standard `food_names.csv` file, the `food_name` values are shown alongside the ingredient text so the item is easier to identify.

 The labeling loop queries one item at a time, which keeps the exact single-sample active-learning behavior described in the AGE paper.